SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 - Generate the variable `cigs_vec`.
 The variable contains the number of cigarettes smoked.
 Store the results in `bwgth_vec`.

 *** =hint
+- You can use `c` to combine values into a vector or list!

 *** =pre_exercise_code